jamesmrollins/test_version_release/blue/session01/s01_learner/mtl_session01_see.md

 # MTL Live Session 01

-## Today, we're modeling to learn how to align our team vision.
+## Today, we're modeling To learn how to align our team vision.

 ## Done and Do (15 minutes)
 <!-- Done and Do Table -->